 Organizations working on monetary reform exist in many countries.
-The movement has developed the most in Britain and the United States, where Positive Money and The American Monetary Institute have elaborated full-fledged proposals.
-Both organizations have managed to get through to Parliament.
-And in The Netherlands a so-called citizen's initiative to put money creation on the agenda of Parliament got 40,000 signatures within days and passed the 100,000 within two months.
+The movement is most developed in Britain and the United States, with Positive Money and The American Monetary Institute having elaborated full proposals for Parliament.
+In The Netherlands a so-called citizen's initiative to put money creation on the agenda of Parliament got 40,000 signatures within days and passed the 100,000 mark within two months.

 The campaign to change the monetary system is not new.
-The Chicago Plan, a concept for a different monetary system comparable to that outlined in this booklet, almost made it into law in the United States in the 1930s.2 Today's leading financial organization, the International
+The Chicago Plan, a concept for a different monetary system comparable to that outlined in this booklet, almost made it into law in the United States in the 1930s.
+Today's leading financial organization, the International Monetary Fund (IMF), recently published a report in which the Chicago Plan is discussed and its effects on the economy modelled, with very positive conclusions.